 1/4 cup coconut oil

 1 tablespoon fish sauce

 1/4 teaspoon black pepper

 1. In a large bowl, add the onion powder, garlic powder, cumin and salt.
-Mix the spices together and then toss with the drumettes.
-Place plastic wrap over the top of the bowl and marinate at least 3 hours, or up to overnight.
+Mix the spices together and then toss with wings or drumettes.
+Place plastic wrap over the top of the bowl and marinate at least 1 hour, or up to overnight.

 3. While the wings are baking, in a small saucepan over medium heat, add the coconut oil and ghee.
 Allow the mixture to melt and then add the hot sauce.

-4. Whisk the mixture gently to combine and then add the vinegar and fish sauce.
+4. Whisk mixture gently to combine and then, add vinegar and fish sauce.
 Turn the heat to simmer and whisk vigorously until it thickens slightly.
 Leave the sauce over the simmering heat until the wings are ready.